Signed in as:

 Many are purchased with no idea how to take care of them

 What to do: Only buy cruelty-free products, sign petitions that work towards preventing animal testing/cruelty.
+Support animal rescue organizations the rehabilitate and release.

 Animals are often drugged, beaten, starved to perform